| The Warwickshire Centenary Way | |

 Leaving Blackwell |

-“Is this place Tredington?” he enquired.
+"Is this place Tredington?" he asked.

 The end is nigh ....